Bartlesville Radio » News » Pawhuska City Council Hosting Special Meeting for City Manager Position

 Dalton Spence

-The Pawhuska City Council is holding a special meeting on May 25 with only one item question based around the entire meeting.
+The Pawhuska City Council is holding a special meeting on May 25 with only one item based around the entire meeting.
 The council members will go into an executive session to talk about hiring a city manager or tag someone the interim city manager.

 The city council meeting starts at 5:30 p.m. at the Dave Landrum Community Center, 520 Lynn Ave.